Recipes

 Per-Recipe Actions

-Hover over any recipe row to reveal action buttons:
+Hover over a recipe row to reveal its action buttons:

 | Action | Notes |